Throne of Glass

 Then one of the other contestants turns up dead … quickly followed by another.
 Can Celaena figure out who the killer is before she becomes a victim?
 As the young assassin investigates, her search leads her to discover a greater destiny than she could possibly have imagined.

-Will not lie, I read this a while ago.
-And I didn’t bother doing a re-read because I only re-read from Heir of Fire and up (for canon reasons).
-It was a pretty basic book, Celaena was not the badass that was advertised, but I was entertained, which is something.
+So, I read this a while ago.
+And I can firmly say that this was a pretty basic book— Celaena was not the badass that was advertised, but I was entertained, which is something.

 Keeping it short

 because I don’t remember much ¯\_(ツ)_/¯: Celaena is taken out of Endovier to participate in a competition to be the Crown Princes’ royal assassin.
-Though during the time spent in the castle before the event starts, contestants start ending up dead.
+Though during the time spent in the castle before the event starts, contestants start ending up dead and… she has to Sherlock her way through the mystery of who’s murdering people without getting murdered herself.

-Again, I read this the summer of 2016 and not much stuck with me because it was a basic story.
-Everything was underwhelming.
-Not a lot of assassining coming out of Celaena either.
+Again, I read this a few years ago and not much stuck with me— this wasn’t anything special.
+Everything was underwhelming and there’s not much assassining coming out of Celaena either.
 But, she was a cool character… if not a bit bland.

-how many times can I say assassin?
-Because this was the worst case of show not tell.
+how many times can I say assassin? and we get none of that.
+This was the worst case of show not tell.

 The… love interest?
-You know what?
-He’s not going to be called a love interest here because nothing happened between them and it wasn’t going anywhere.
-Dorian was a notch above bland?
-I liked his and Celaena’s banter and such, but again, kind of bland.
-And Chaol was the suspicious, I don’t trust you guy.
+You know what, he’s not going to be called a love interest here because nothing happened between them and it wasn’t going anywhere.
+It was very instalovey and superficial.
+But maybe that’s the point?
+I don’t know???

 I’ve notice a lot of people being bothered by Celaena sitting around in nice dresses, playing the piano-forte and eating sweets instead of, you know, being an assassin.
 I think I didn’t put too much stock in her actually being this badass enough for it to bother me.

-The thing the actually kind of irritated me was the whole “retelling of Cinderella” thing.
+The thing that actually kind of irritated me was the whole retelling of Cinderella thing.
 Because I saw no Cinderella in here.
 And if I have to reach, it’s not worth it.
-Overall, this isn’t really a re-readable book, but despite all the griping said in the previous paragraph, I did have mindless fun.
+This isn’t really a re-readable book, but despite all the griping I’ve been doing, I did have mindless fun.
 So there’s that ¯\_(ツ)_/¯.